Aptus is a Mandelbrot set viewer and renderer. It is written in Python with a computation engine in C for speed.

 set the angle of rotation

-set the radius of the escape circle
+--center=RE,IM set the center of the view

 -c, --continuous use continuous coloring